Most Anticipated Game of 2021

 New years always bring exciting new possibilities and games to look forward to.
 2021 is not just a new year, but coincides with the start of a whole new generation of consoles and new games that promise to look better, load faster, and push boundaries further than ever before.
-It will be year when developers need prove to us why we need to invest in those new consoles.
+It will be a year when developers need prove to us why we need to invest in those new consoles.
 Beyond that, all five of our nominees are also from fan favorite franchises and have a strong lineage to live up to.

 Note that only games with official 2021 release windows, or which were considered likely to release in 2021, were eligible for this award.